 LED magnetic strips and magnetic drivers are a quick and easy way to convert 2ft and 4ft fluorescent troffers, wraparounds or strip fixtures to LED while eliminating the need for tombstones and ballasts.
 Both LED magnetic strips and drivers can be mounted on virtually any magnetic surface or in the case of non-magnetic surfaces they can be attached to fixtures with Tek screws.
 LED magnetic strips have additional benefits because they are manufactured with narrow beam angles and without covers which will concentrate more light on the intended area.
 However they can be installed with clear or frosted covers in case the fixtures do not have lens covers.

 LED corn cob bulbs are designed to replace traditional 70 to 1000 watt metal halide or high pressure sodium light bulbs.
 In addition to being more energy efficient, LED corn cob bulbs maintain their lumen intensity significantly longer than standard metal halide bulbs which means that LED Corn Cob bulbs will not experience lumen loss over time and that will help LED Corn Cob bulbs maintain a bright light throughout their lifespan.

 LED High Bays

-LED high bays are designed to replace metal halide, 4-lamp high output T5’s or 6-lamp T8 fluorescent fixtures within commercial applications like gyms, warehouses, and factories.
-The benefits are instant on, higher lumen counts, lower wattages, lower electricity costs, and lower lumen depreciation.
+LED high bays are designed to replace metal halide, 4-lamp high output T5’s or 6-lamp T8 fluorescent fixtures within commercial buildings such as gyms, warehouses, and factories.
+The benefits are instant on, higher lumen counts, lower wattages, lower lumen depreciation, and lower electricity costs.